Islandora-Collaboration-Group/ISLE/docs/contributor-docs/mkdocs.md

 * Python 2.7+ or higher is installed on the end user's personal computer
 * The ISLE project directory has been cloned to the end user's personal computer in an appropriate Code or Project Directory.
    * `git clone https://github.com/Islandora-Collaboration-Group/ISLE.git`
-* Familiarity or comfortability with git and cli commands.
+* Familiarity or comfortability with git and CLI commands.

 ## Step 1.
 Install `mkdocs`